-Buckwheat (Fagopyrum esculentum) looks like a grain and tastes like a grain but isn’t one.
-Instead, it is a relative of rhubarb, and because it is gluten free, it is an ideal food for those allergic to the gluten in wheat and other true grains.
+Buckwheat (Fagopyrum esculentum) looks and tastes like a grain but isn’t one.
+True grains are members of the grass family; buckwheat is related to rhubarb and sorrel.
+Because buckwheat is gluten free, it is an ideal food for those allergic or sensitive to the gluten in wheat and other true grains.

-Nutritionally, buckwheat provides vitamins B1 and B2, the minerals potassium, magnesium, phosphate and iron (buckwheat contains more iron than cereal grains), and it has nearly twice the amount of the amino acid lysine found in rice.
-Buckwheat bran (farinetta) contains rutin, a flavonoid known to reduce cholesterol, lower blood pressure and maintain the strength and flexibility of capillaries.
-A recently discovered compound in buckwheat called fagopyritol seems to have potential to help manage type 2 diabetes.
+Buckwheat is rich in the flavonoids rutin and quercetin.
+Rutin strengthens blood vessels while quercetin helps to reduce inflammation.
+Buckwheat also provides vitamins B1 and B2, the minerals potassium, magnesium, phosphorus and iron (more iron than cereal grains) and has nearly twice the amount of the amino acid lysine found in rice.
+A compound in buckwheat called fagopyritol seems to have potential to help manage type 2 diabetes.

-A 1995 study from the Johns Hopkins Medical Institute showed that eating 30 grams of buckwheat daily can lower blood pressure.
-And because buckwheat grain is digested more slowly than other carbohydrates it can leave you feeling fuller longer and improve glucose tolerance among the carbohydrate sensitive.
+In addition, a 1995 study from the Johns Hopkins Medical Institute showed that eating 30 grams of buckwheat daily can help lower blood pressure.
+And because it is digested more slowly than other carbohydrates, it can leave you feeling full longer and improve glucose tolerance in those who are carbohydrate sensitive.

-Unlike buckwheat, spelt (Triticum spelta) is a true grain with a flavorful nutty taste.
-It is an ancestor of wheat, which means that it does contain gluten and is off-limits to those on gluten-free diets.
-It is high in fiber and B-complex vitamins, and has 10 to 25 percent more protein than most varieties of commercial wheat.
-Spelt is used to make cereals, pastas, crackers, baked goods, and beer.
+Unlike buckwheat, spelt (Triticum spelta) is a true grain with an appealing nutty taste.
+It is an ancestor of modern wheat and does contain gluten.
+It is high in fiber and B-complex vitamins and has 10 to 25 percent more protein than most varieties of commercial wheat.
+Spelt is used to make cereals, pasta, crackers, baked goods, and beer.

-Both spelt and buckwheat are good nutritional bargains.
-Try them both – you’ll probably be pleasantly surprised.
+Both spelt and buckwheat are nutritional bargains.
+Try them both – I think you will like them.

 Andrew Weil, M.D.